NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          A non-zero charge defect should typically only be applied for systems that are charged on site, not for systems that have pre-charged line sets.
          See `ANSI/RESNET/ACCA 310-2020 <https://codes.iccsafe.org/content/ICC3102020P1>`_ for more information.
   .. [#] If CrankcaseHeaterPowerWatts not provided, defaults to 10 W per ton of rated cooling capacity per RESNET MINHERS Addendum 82.
+  .. [#] PanHeaterControlType choices are "continuous" or "defrost mode".
+  .. [#] If PanHeaterControlType is "continuous", the pan heater will operate anytime the outdoor temperature is below 32F.
+         If PanHeaterControlType is "defrost mode", the pan heater will only operate when the heat pump is in defrost mode.

 .. _hvac_hp_mini_split: